-Firstly I rarely crave cake, maybe once or twice a year – but when I do I have to have it.
+First of all I rarely crave cake, maybe once or twice a year – but when I do I have to have it.

-I have dozens of cookbooks and even have a Crazy Caramel Carrot Cake on here, but in all honesty I didn’t have the patience to trawl through them deciding which cake to make.
-I knew the flavours I wanted to taste in my head and so I created the recipe as I went along.
+I have dozens of cookbooks and even have a Crazy Caramel Carrot Cake recipe on here, but in all honesty I didn’t have the patience to trawl through them deciding which cake to make.
+Because I knew the flavours I wanted to taste in my head I created the recipe as I went along.
 Fortunately having baked a lot of cakes I did have a rough idea of proportions.

 The need for walnuts, both flavour and crunchy texture was prevailent, so I made some walnut flour to boost the nutty flavour within the cake.
 It’s so easy, just toast the walnuts to bring out their flavour and either pulse in a food processor or use a mini chopper to achieve the desired result.
 Think ground almonds and you’re spot on.

 One of the big problems I find with shop bough carrot cakes is that they are simply too sweet.
 I’m not talking the frosting or icing, the actual cake itself.
 Carrots are an inherently sweet vegetable, sultanas plump up and provide natural sweetness, why dump loads of extra sugar in the recipe?
 Don’t get me wrong there is sugar in this cake.
 It is there to add sweetness in balance with the other ingredients.